Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Method

-in which $\Delta x_{ij}$ indicates the change-from-baseline at time $t_{j}$ for individual $i$, which is a linear combination of the change-from-baseline at the earlier time point $t_{j-1}$ and the amount of change from $t_{j-1}$ to $t_{j}$.
-Equations \ref{eq:LBGM1}, \ref{eq:LBGM2_31}, \ref{eq:LBGM2_32} and \ref{eq:LBGM3} together define a LBGM specified in Figure \ref{fig:path_chgBL}.
+Here, $\Delta x_{ij}$ indicates the change-from-baseline at time $t_{j}$ for individual $i$, which is a linear combination of the change-from-baseline at the earlier time point $t_{j-1}$ and the amount of change from $t_{j-1}$ to $t_{j}$.
+Equations \ref{eq:LBGM1}, \ref{eq:LBGM2_31}, \ref{eq:LBGM2_32}, and \ref{eq:LBGM3} together define an LBGM specified in Figure \ref{fig:path_chgBL}.
 The true score at each time point $t_{j}$ can be expressed as the sum of the baseline value and the corresponding change-from-baseline.
-With explicit inclusion in the model specification, these change-from-baseline values are aloowed to be predictors.
+By explicitly including them in the model specification, these change-from-baseline values are allowed to be predictors.